 Unfortunately this water was about 100 miles from Salt Lake City, but it was well worth the drive.

-Important things to know about shooting in the Salt Flats
+Important things to know about the Bonneville Salt Flats

 Here are a few things to note if you’re going to walk out onto the flats and into the water to try and take photos.

 - The water can get extremely cold.
-Remember, salt lowers the freezing point of water, so if it’s a cold day, the water might actually be colder than freezing!
-We went into the water at sunset in November, and it was bearable but painfully cold.
+The high salt concentration actually lowers the freezing point of water, so if it’s a cold day, the water might actually be colder than freezing!
+We went into the water at sunset in November, and it was just about bearable but painfully cold.

 - It might look it, but the salt is not soft like sand.
 It’s hard crystals of salt and relatively sharp for bare feet.
 I do not recommend walking on it without shoes.
 There were several people wading in barefoot and yelling loudly about how painful it was.
 Bring water shoes.
 Also, expect those shoes to emerge from the salty water caked in salt and in need of a good wash.
 Don’t get anything you care about wet.